opentargets/otter/docs/source/index.rst

 It defines a ``my_step`` step that has two tasks, out of which the second one will only run once the first has finished.
-An application to run this step would be:
+A simple application that runs this step:

 .. code-block:: python